highfellow/mastocaster/README.md

-# mastocaster
+# Mastocaster
-A bot for the Mastodon social network that implements group discussion functionality
+This is a bot for the Mastodon social network that implements group discussion functionality.